ioPUF+: A PUF Based on I/O Pull-Up/Down Resistors for Secret Key Generation in IoT Nodes: Introduction

 A similar risk exists when an IoT device stores sensitive information in its on-board non-volatile memory, such as an SD card.
 For example, an access-control system may locally store user identifiers and authentication logs.
 If an attacker gains physical access to the device, this data can be extracted~\cite{iot_threat_meneghello}.
 Such leaks are unacceptable in environments where personal or organizational information must remain confidential.

 A common approach to secure data in transit or at rest is to encrypt it using a secret key, often stored in non-volatile memory of the device, following well-established standards such as AES.
-However, this method has a critical limitation: if an attacker gains physical access to the device, the stored key can be extracted~\cite{security_iot_Abomhara}.
+However, this method has a critical limitation: if an attacker gains physical access to the device as shown in Figure~\ref{iot_security_overview}(b), the stored key can be extracted~\cite{security_iot_Abomhara}.
 Once compromised, the adversary can eavesdrop on future encrypted communications or decrypt any stored information.

 Public-key cryptography offers a solution, in particular for protecting data during transit.
 Here, the recipient’s public key is provisioned to the IoT node during an enrollment phase.
-Later, the node encrypts its data using the public key, before transmitting over the air.
+Later, the node encrypts its data using the public key before transmitting it over the air.
 Only the intended recipient, who owns the corresponding private key, can decrypt it.
 However, this method has two major drawbacks.
-First, public-key cryptography incurs significantly higher computational and energy overheads compared to symmetric-key methods like AES, making it less suitable for resource and energy constrained IoT nodes~\cite{low_power_iot}.
+First, public-key cryptography incurs significantly higher computational and energy overheads compared to symmetric-key methods like AES, making it less suitable for resource and energy-constrained IoT nodes~\cite{low_power_iot}.
 Second, if an attacker learns the data format, they may create a malicious node that encrypts forged data using the same public key.
-The receiver may then process these malicious data as legitimate, leading to data-integrity violations~\cite{security_iot_Abomhara}.
-In safety-critical systems such as in industrial IoT systems, such violations may trigger catastrophic failures or prolonged downtime.
+The receiver may then process this malicious data as legitimate, leading to data-integrity violations~\cite{security_iot_Abomhara}.
+In safety-critical systems, such as in industrial IoT systems, such violations may trigger catastrophic failures or prolonged downtime.

-Another possibility is to protect unauthorized readouts from device's memory storing the key.
-The method works by disabling the the readout circuit to the memory once the key is logged in, so that external devices e.g., programmers cannot perform any memory reads from the device.
-However, the method cannot prevent sophisticated invasive attacks such as the case where the chip is decapsulated and the internal circuitry is probed to infer the key.
+Another possibility is to protect unauthorized readouts from the device's memory by storing the key.
+The method works by disabling the readout circuit to the memory once the key is logged in, so that external devices, e.g., programmers, cannot perform any memory reads from the device.
+However, the method cannot prevent sophisticated invasive attacks, such as the case where the chip is decapsulated, and the internal circuitry is probed to infer the key.

 Techniques can also be employed to detect physical intrusions or probing attempts to safeguard keys.
 However, such mechanisms are effective only when the device is powered on.
 Keys stored in volatile memory can be protected, but if the key resides in non-volatile memory (e.g., Flash, ROM, or SD cards), often that is the case, the device remains vulnerable when in powered-down mode~\cite{security_iot_mosenai}.